 Set small goals for yourself and work toward them.

 Choose something manageable that, if accomplished, would provide satisfaction.
-Begin right away to make progress against it.
+Begin right away to make progress toward it.
 You might want to start working out, for example, but there are a lot of logistics involved, especially during COVID.
 You might want to better understand your finances.
 Or you might just want to declutter your closets.